mrlesmithjr/ansible-nfs-server/README.md

   # - '--no-tcp'
   # - '--no-udp'

+# mandatory for RHEL8 to provide the fsid attribute
+# default choice is the uuid of the backend filesystem.

+fsid: uuid

 # Options for rpc.statd.
 #   Should rpc.statd listen on a specific port?
 This is especially useful
 #   when you have a port-based firewall.
 To use a fixed port, set this